 The advisor guides the student in the choice of appropriate courses, in the planning of prelims and the dissertation, in choosing prelim committees and the dissertation committee, and in other professional matters.
 Students are reminded, however, that the fulfillment of departmental requirements is ultimately the student’s responsibility.

 Each semester, the student must consult in person with the advisor about courses for the following semester.
-Registration is blocked until this is done, and is only unblocked when the student turns in the relevant form to the department, signed by the advisor.
+Registration is blocked until this is done and is only unblocked when the student turns in the relevant form to the department, signed by the advisor.

-Time Constraints
+Time Limits

 The prelim paper must be completed by the end of the fourth semester.